automl/HpBandSter/docs/source/quickstart.rst

 .. literalinclude:: ../../hpbandster/examples/example_1_simple_locally/run_me.py

-The Implementation of the worker with a simple compute function, which was used above
+The implementation of the worker with a simple compute function, which will be used above.

 .. literalinclude:: ../../hpbandster/examples/commons.py
 	:language: python